 Benzodiazepines, including DORAL, produce additive CNS depressant effects when co-administered with ethanol or other CNS depressants (e.g. psychotropic medications, anticonvulsants, antihistamines).
 Downward dose adjustment of DORAL and/or concomitant CNS depressants may be necessary because of additive effects.

-Pregnancy Category C There are no adequate and well-controlled studies in pregnant women.
+There are no adequate and well-controlled studies in pregnant women.
 Administration of benzodiazepines immediately prior to or during childbirth can result in a syndrome of hypothermia, hypotonia, respiratory depression, and difficulty feeding.
 In addition, infants born to mothers who have taken benzodiazepines during the later stages of pregnancy can develop dependence, and subsequently withdrawal, during the postnatal period.
-Although administration of quazepam to pregnant animals did not indicate a risk for adverse effects on morphological development at clinically relevant doses, data for other benzodiazepines suggest the possibility of adverse developmental effects (long-term effects on neurobehavioral and immunological function) in animals following prenatal exposure to benzodiazepines.
-DORAL should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Although administration of DORAL to pregnant animals did not indicate a risk for adverse effects on morphological development at clinically relevant doses, data for other benzodiazepines suggest the possibility of adverse developmental effects (long-term effects on neurobehavioral and immunological function) in animals following prenatal exposure to benzodiazepines.
+DORAL should be used during pregnancy only if the potential benefit justifies the potential risk.

 8.3 Nursing Mothers

 DORAL and its metabolites are excreted in human milk.
 Caution should be exercised when administering DORAL to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.